15 Most Common Payroll Mistakes (And How To Avoid Them)

 You should also hold on to any other payroll information that might be relevant or useful in case your business is audited.

 14. Overestimating the Benefits of Payroll Software

-That being said, payroll software like Quicken and Quickbooks are not always a perfect solution.
-Leaving everything up to a computer program eliminates human intuition that would notice some of these errors.
+Payroll software like Quicken and Quickbooks is not always a perfect solution.
+Leaving everything up to a computer program eliminates human intuition that might notice some common payroll errors.

 We encourage you to read our blog, “Disadvantages of Payroll Software,” for more detailed considerations.

 Handing off payroll responsibilities might make sense for your business.
 There are several professionals you can bring on to handle the work, including: